mathworks/llfs/README.md

  The job of `llfs::PageRecycler` is to simplify the process of freeing a physical page so it can be re-allocated.
 Because pages can contain references to other pages (which affect the ref-count of the referenced page), when a page is recycled, the ref counts of any pages that it references must be decremented.
 This process must continue recursively so that all "dead" pages are correctly reclaimed and no resources are leaked.

 While it is possible for applications do to this directly using the `PageDevice` and `PageAllocator` APIs directly, it is somewhat non-trivial to do it correctly in a crash-safe manner.  `llfs::PageRecycler` stores its state in a `llfs::LogDevice`.
-The state is comprised of a queue of `PageId` values identifying pages that are ready for recycling, and a "stack" for a depth-first traversal of recursively referenced pages.  `PageRecycler` always processes the deepest level of the stack first, to limit the total space requirements.  `PageRecycler` also imposes a creation-time-configurable limit on the maximum "branching factor" of page refs (i.e., the maximum number of out-refs per page), and the depth of a reference chain.
+The state is comprised of a queue of `PageId` values identifying pages that are ready for recycling, and a "stack" for a depth-first traversal of recursively referenced pages.  `PageRecycler` always processes the deepest level of the stack first, to limit the total space requirements.
+Thus the maximum reference depth is configured for a given `PageRecycler` at creation time.

+`PageRecycler` also imposes a creation-time-configurable limit on the maximum "branching factor" of page refs (i.e., the maximum number of out-refs per page), and the depth of a reference chain.
 Because these limits are highly dependent on the sorts of data structures and page sizes that must be accomodated by the `PageRecycler`, each `llfs::Volume` is given its own `PageRecycler`.
 This allows different `Volume` instances to configure these parameters optimally for the type of data stored by that volume.

 # Test Configuration: Docker and IO_URING